star-lax/DSA-COMPLETION-/README.md

 # DSA-COMPLETION-
-THIS REPO IS MADE TO COMPLETE DSA CONSISTANTLY AND TRACKABLY
+THIS REPO IS MADE TO COMPLETE DSA CONSISTANTLY AND TRACKABLE
 ## 🔥 Challenge Progress & Status

 BY TRACKING REGULARLY COMPLETITION WILL BE VERY STRUCTURED